 FESTIVALL ART FAIRS

-The 13th Annual FestivALL Capitol Street Art Fair, June 24-25, has been a main event of FestivALL since it began.
+The Annual FestivALL Capitol Street Art Fair has been a main event of FestivALL since it began and celebrated it's 13th year in 2017.
 One of the premier juried fairs in West Virginia, the fair includes fine art and fine crafts that are made by over 100 artisans from across the state and beyond.
 It is reknowned for the high quality of its work and the opportunities to interact with the artisans.
 Media include fine art and photography, pottery, jewelry, glass, fine furniture and wood products, musical instruments, metal works, sculpture, textiles and apparel, bath and body products, specialty foods, and toys.
 Artisans also include face-painters and caricaturists.
 The fair is held under long tents that stretch along Capitol Street between Quarrier and Washington Street, East.

 The Children’s Art Fair and Library Street Fair are held at the same time on an adjacent block of Capitol Street, between Virginia and Quarrier Streets.
 This is also a great place for families to roam.
 Activities include free make and take crafts for children, a children’s art sale with work by children and youth from over a dozen Kanawha County neighborhood partners, a stage with child-friendly performances, and games and other activities for younger children.
 The Library Street Fair component, which is on Saturday only, includes the Wow Photo Booth, the Friends of the Library bake sale, activities on the Library Plaza, and a used book sale.
 The activities are designed to be accessible to children with disabilities, whose participation is encouraged.